-New to the Samsung Galaxy Watch?
-The Samsung Galaxy Watch has an audio guide and a voice summaries feature in its’ exercise app that can be annoying if not set up properly.
+Are your workout with your Samsung Watch and the Samsung Health app interrupted by audio announcements when exercising?
+This audio guide and a voice summaries feature in the exercise app can be annoying and distracting if not set up correctly.

-This article will review some of the audio features that are available to you when you are exercising with your Galaxy Watch and show you how you can customize them easily.
+This article reviews some of the audio features available to you when exercising with your Galaxy Watch and shows you how you can customize them easily.

 - How to backup and factory reset your Samsung Galaxy Watch

 - No compatible watch found when using ECG on Samsung Galaxy Watch?
 Fix it now

 - Top 14 Samsung Galaxy Watch Apps for your new watch this year